ReichertL/Student-Code-Testing-Pipeline/Readme.md

 To automate the the checking of student code, create a cronjob for the following command:
 `check -favm >> ~/log_cpp 2>&1`

-## 4 Current State of the Eval Pipeline
+## 4 Current State of the Pipeline
 This section describes the current state of the eval pipeline.
 We start with the currently usable switches and their behavior, [here](#stable-commandline-arguments).
 Followed by a description of the [current structure](#implemented-structure) and finish with a short summary of